KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/README.md

 Traditional threat modeling primarily uses Data Flow Diagrams (DFDs), extended with trust boundaries, to describe the system architecture.
 [Learn more about DFDs here.](https://online.visual-paradigm.com/knowledge/software-design/dfd-using-yourdon-and-demarco/)

 ## Recommended Tools
-A general recommendation would be to use [**draw.io**](https://draw.io) for the architecture modeling in this course.
+A general recommendation is to use [**draw.io**](https://draw.io) for the architecture modeling in this course.
 This is a very flexible general diagramming and data modeling tool that allows you to do model with very few imposed restrictions.
+On the other hand it provides weak support for creating semantically consistent and Yacraf-aligned models, so be careful.

 Other tools of interest are for instance:
 - [**Lucidchart**](https://www.lucidchart.com) – user-friendly diagramming platform (similar to Visio).